Domain Functional Levels – An overview

 The following table lists the Windows Server version and its DFL features.

-- Every succeeding versions of Windows server includes the feature set of the previous level plus the additional features.
+- Every iterative version of Windows server includes the feature set of the previous level plus the additional features.

 - You cannot set the DFL to a level that is lower than the forest functional level.